yongcongwang/blog/source/_posts/deep_learning/Deep-Learning-Summary.md

 $$
 L(\hat{y}, y) = - (y \cdot \log(\hat{y}) + (1 - y) \cdot \log(1 - \hat{y}))
 $$
-this leads to two case:
+this leads to two cases:
 - if $y = 1$, $L(\hat{y}, 1) = -log(\hat{y})$, we want $\hat{y}$ to be the largest, and the largest value of $\hat{y}$ is $1$;
 - if $y = 0$, $L(\hat{y}, 1) = -log(1 - \hat{y})$, we want $1 - \hat{y}$ to be the largest, and the smallest value of $\hat{y}$ is $0$;